The Ultimate Guide to Not F#!@ing Up Push Notifications

 TLdNR: push notifications became yet another way to artificially re-engage users and force content down their throat.
 That’s why so many of them hate it.
 But there’s some interesting use cases for it.
 Here is some advice on how to stop ruining it for the rest of us.
 Spoiler alert: stop asking for permission on page load (and make them useful for users)

-Last week I stumbled upon a kind of fun / trollesque site: “Should I Add Push Notifications To My Website? – No“.
+A few weeks ago I stumbled upon a kind of fun / trollesque site: “Should I Add Push Notifications To My Website? – No“.
 That’s all fun and I understand the purpose of this site and also why it exists.
 But I would not be that strict.
 There’s some interesting use-cases for push notification, BUT as usually website abused it for the sake of engagement.
 Users are now annoyed by it, the usual story of our industry.
 Here is my opinion and advice on that matter.

 We got greedy, that’s why we can’t have nice things

 Push notifications used to be a “native app feature only”.
 You needed users to download your app to push them content.
 But things changed.
 Thanks to a few cool APIs like Push + Service Workers browsers now have the ability to send notifications to users.
 This works on both mobile (Android Chrome and Firefox) and desktop (Chrome on Mac and Win, Safari on Mac and Edge on Win10).
 Fortunately, users need to give permission to the site to send those.
 And sadly, that’s when things are starting to get annoying for them.

 For the sake of ** sick ** growth hacking, we got greedy.
 Website owners now see push notifications as yet another way to force content down user’s throat, to increase page views and profit, to sell more “Gummistiefeln” shoes in the process (this will be explained later in the article).
 Don’t get me wrong, there’s nothing wrong with making money.
 But not at the expense of user’s experience.